hectorromerodev/mind-games/GAME_ARCHITECTURE.md

 See these example implementations:
 ### Current Games

-- `simon-says.astro` - Main Simon Says game using the architecture
+- `simon-says.astro` - Memory sequence game using the new architecture
+- `math-flow.astro` - Mathematical calculation game with distractions and chaining

 ## 🔧 Best Practices